 The i2i Teaching Partnership welcomes candidates on our School Experience Programme throughout the academic year.

 We strongly recommend to everyone that they gain some school experience through the programme.
-School experience will strengthen your teacher training application, give you observational experience prior to interview, help you decide if teaching is right for you and start you on your journey to transform, lead and inspire.
+School experience will help you decide if teaching is right for you, strengthen your teacher training application and give you observational experience prior to interview.

 If you are unable to undertake school experience for any reason please read the Virtual School Experience section below where we recommend other ways to learn more about the teaching profession.